 Figure 6: Histogram of area protected in British Columbia by Elevation (A) Proportion of land cover by elevation for both protected areas (B), and unprotected areas (C).
 Histogram of area unprotected in British Columbia by Elevation (A).

+Figure 7: Elevation boxplots for BEC zones (a), and land cover classes (b).
+Whiskers indicate first quartile minus the interquartile range and third quartile to the interquartile range.
+Box and interior vertical line indicate first quartile, median, and third quartile, respectively.